 "A state that causes, because of consumption of alcohol, disturbance of behaviour, related disease or other consequences likely to cause the patient, their family or society present or future harm and that may or may not be associated with dependence."

 The World Health Organization's classification (ICD-10) code F10.1 is relevant.

 Persistent alcohol misuse

-confirmed by medical enquiry and/or evidence of otherwise unexplained abnormal blood markers Must not drive and must notify the DVLA.
+confirmed by medical enquiry and/or evidence of otherwise unexplained abnormal blood markers

 Licence will be refused or revoked until after: